mrocklin/blog/_posts/work/2019-09-02-stay-on-hpc.md

     Adopting a technology is easy, but changing the behaviors of an institution is a multi-year effort that is going to be more intense than you expect.
-    Even very nimble for-profit companies have a hard time at this, and if you have an in-house HPC center, then you probably an organization with considerable inertia.
+    Even very nimble for-profit companies have a hard time at this, and if you have an in-house HPC center, then you are probably an organization with considerable inertia.

 2.  **Your data may be generated in-house** if you're running